nasiruddinarif/nasiruddinarif/README.md

 ## Welcome to My GitHub Channel! 👋
-I'm an aspiring Data Analyst based in Malaysia, focused on solving real-world business problems with data.
+I'm an aspiring Data Engineer based in Malaysia, focused on solving real-world business problems with data.
 I enjoy turning raw datasets into valuable insights that drive decisions.
 My goal is to help businesses understand their customers, performance, and growth opportunities through data-driven storytelling.

 ## 📊 Analytical Skills and Experience:
 - Proficient in writing complex SQL queries (joins, CTEs, window functions) using SQL Server, MySQL, and BigQuery